-Black-tailed deer are referred to as the “Ghost of the Pacific” for their ability to move unheard and unseen through the thick rainforests of the Pacific Coast.
+Black-tailed deer are known as the "Ghost of the Pacific."
+They can move through the thick rainforests of the Pacific Coast without making a sound or being seen.

-Though given an interesting name, the black-tailed deer is considered as the least studied deer species of North America.
-According to Dr. Valerius Geist, the first black-tailed deer came into existence around 2 million years ago.
-The Lewis and Clark Expedition of 1804 to 1806 recorded the first observation of its habitat.
-This deer is famous among hunters and is always considered a grown black-tailed buck as a trophy.
-However, with their secretive behavior and stealth, black-tailed deer can evade the hunters easily.
+Even with such a cool nickname, the black-tailed deer is the least studied deer in North America.
+According to Dr. Valerius Geist, the first black-tailed deer appeared around 2 million years ago.
+The Lewis and Clark Expedition of 1804 to 1806 was the first to record where these deer lived.
+Hunters prize adult black-tailed bucks as trophies.
+But these deer are so secretive and stealthy that they are very hard to find.
 Let us find out more about the black-tailed deer.

 Name

-The black-tailed deer is thus named due to its characteristic black tail.
-The name can be spelled in two ways: black-tailed deer or blacktail deer.
+The black-tailed deer gets its name from its most obvious feature, a black tail.
+You may see it spelled two ways: black-tailed deer or blacktail deer.
+Both are correct.

 Classification

 The black-tailed deer is a subspecies of mule deer (Odocoileus hemionus).
-There are two subspecies of the black-tailed deer as well: Columbian black-tailed deer (Odocoileus hemionus columbianus) and Sitka black-tailed deer (Odocoileus hemionus sitkensis).
+It is further split into two subspecies: the Columbian black-tailed deer (Odocoileus hemionus columbianus) and the Sitka black-tailed deer (Odocoileus hemionus sitkensis).

 Range

-The Columbian black-tailed deer ranges from California to British Columbia.
-Sitka black-tailed deer range from British Columbia to Southeast Alaska.
-They habituate the Pacific coastal area.
+The Columbian black-tailed deer lives from California to British Columbia.
+The Sitka black-tailed deer lives from British Columbia all the way to Southeast Alaska.
+Both subspecies stay near the Pacific coastal area.

 Appearance

-◆ A black-tailed doe weighs up around 58 kilograms, and a buck can weigh up to 90 kilograms.
-However, Sitka black-tailed deer are smaller in size, weighing up to 36-54 kilograms.
-The height also varies from 27-45 inches.
-The black-tailed deer usually has a stocky body with long, slim, and sturdy legs.
+A female black-tailed deer (called a doe) weighs around 58 kilograms.
+A male (called a buck) can weigh up to 90 kilograms.
+Sitka black-tailed deer are smaller, weighing 36-54 kilograms.
+Their height ranges from 27 to 45 inches.
+These deer have stocky bodies with long, slim, sturdy legs.

-◆ Male black-tailed deer shed their antlers once a year between December to March to regrow them between April to August.
-Each year, the antlers get bigger with more branches.
-Antlers shed on the forest floor, which prove to be a great source of calcium and other nutrients for the animals surviving there.
+Male deer shed their antlers once a year, between December and March, then grow new ones between April and August.
+Each year the antlers get bigger with more branches.
+Shed antlers on the forest floor are a great source of calcium and other nutrients for smaller animals.

 Lifespan